-When I asked how this level of hydration was possible, Son reiterated beta-glucan's powers.
 "Beta-glucan is certainly a powerful moisturizing ingredient, and it does the majority of the heavy lifting.
-We also utilize natural ingredients to maintain the hydration for longer, such as citrus oil and grape-seed oil," she said.
+We also utilize natural ingredients to maintain the hydration for longer, such as citrus oil and grape-seed oil," Son tells us.
 "As hyaluronic acid (HA) grew in popularity, following the trend, we believe beta-glucan will soon replace HA as the next predominant skincare ingredient.
 The problem has been the enormous cost to manufacture—until our breakthrough manufacturing technology."

-Although JKosmmune is at the forefront of the beta-glucan skincare trend, there are other brands and products that employ the ingredient.
+Although Kosmetic Immunity is at the forefront of the beta-glucan skincare trend, there are other brands and products that employ the ingredient.
 According to Engelman, "it has always been a silent contributor in skincare products."
-She names Philosophy's Hope in a Jar Moisturizer ($39) and Skinceutical's Epidermal Repair ($72).
-The latter "contains beta-glucan derived from plants, which helps to maintain a smooth, healthy, and youthful skin appearance and promotes collagen building."
+She names Skinceutical's Epidermal Repair ($74) as a notable product.
+It "contains beta-glucan derived from plants, which helps to maintain a smooth, healthy, and youthful skin appearance and promotes collagen building."
 It also "aids in skin healing from excessive sun exposure, rashes, mild burns, and wounds."

 This Missha product also utilizes beta-glucan to hydrate the skin.
 Since it's an essence, you should apply it right after you cleanse your face.
 The lightweight and low-viscosity fluid sinks into skin to hydrate, brighten, and nourish dull and dry skin.
-Since Missha is a Korean beauty brand, it's just another sign that beta-glucan could be the next buzzy skincare ingredient to take over in 2018.
-Either way, I know I'll be using it from here on out.
+Since Missha is a Korean beauty brand, it's just another sign that beta-glucan could be the next buzzy skincare ingredient to take over.